 The XMI PIU occupies two expansion bays and is designed to accommodate a variety of I/O connectors (depending on the adapter used).
 The standard Ethernet port is a 15- pin connector that is installed in a single panel.
 The connector contains a red LED that is on when 13.5 VDC power is applied to the Ethernet transceiver.

 2.6 Cooling System

-In each system cabinet and expander cabinet, the cooling system cools the power system, the LSB card cage, control logic, and PIUs.
+The cooling system cools the power system, the LSB card cage, control logic, and PIUs.

 Figure 2-6 Airflow